What can you do to Go Green?

-Going green is the big rage nowadays and why not, it helps save money and our planet.
-If you have been thinking of ways you can help reduce your carbon footprint then the first place you should look is your home.
-With energy prices on the rise, it is time you start thinking about how you can increase your electrical efficiency to help reduce your energy bill.
+Going green helps save money and our planet.
+If you have been thinking of ways you can help reduce your carbon footprint, then the first place you should look is your home.
+With energy prices on the rise, it's time to start thinking about how you can increase your electrical efficiency to help reduce your energy bill.

 Tips on improving your house's energy efficiency